-Notice: On January 20, 2016, the name of this weblog was changed from “Stop the Schenectady Casino” to “snowmen at the gates“, to underscore its returning to a broader focus on local issues.
+Notice: On January 20, 2016, the name of this weblog was changed from “Stop the Schenectady Casino” to “snowmen at the gates“, to underscore its returning to its original broader focus on local and neighborhood issues.
 See the statement of Our Name & Mission for an explanation.
 All prior materials have been retained and old links will be redirected.
 In our home-page Sidebar you will find a list of recent postings, and pull-down menus for Archives and Categories.
 Thanks for your patience.
 Naturally, we apologize for any confusion or inconvenience.

 Our Header Image.
 The image used in our Header since January 2016 corresponds with the new name “snowmen at the gates,” and depicts the event that inspired the name.
 It was cropped from the hand-colored image on the right, and is from the collection of North Wind Picture Archives.
 The original black/white woodcut in North Wind’s archive is a “conjectural” illustration from a four-volume work by William Cullen Bryant and Sydney Howard Gay, “A Popular History of the United States, from the First Discovery of the Western Hemisphere by the Northmen, to the End of the Civil War” (New York: Charles Scribner’s Sons, c1876-1881).
 Its original caption read: “The Attack on Schenectady.”
 We assume the original artist was an in-house illustrator for Scriber’s.
 The hand coloring was done by North Wind’s archivist, Nancy Carter.

 The image depicts the Schenectady Stockade on February 8, 1690, with the north gate stuck open due to high snow, and with two snowmen as the only “sentinels.”
 French Canadian soldiers and Sault and Algonquin Indians are seen about to enter the open gate to perpetrate the Schenectady Massacre of 1690.
 (The woodcut presents the pre-20th Century image of American Indians.
 The actual Indians, who had marched for days in deep snow from Montreal, would certainly have been more appropriately dressed and worn snowshoes of some kind.)
 We have fleshed out the Massacre Snowmen story more, looking at a few notable historic sources, in “have we learned the lessons of the 1690 Schenectady Massacre?“.